 Our Code of Conduct ("Code") is designed to help when you have questions about what to do in specific situations.
 It is a summary of how we will do business in accordance with our values, policies, and various laws and regulations.
-The Code is designed to serve as a resource when you are faced with a difficult ethical situation.
+This Code is designed to serve as a resource when you are faced with a difficult ethical situation.

-It's impossible to anticipate every question you may have or situation you might face, so in addition to the Code, Castle also has other resources that can be of help.
-These additional resources are listed throughout the Code.
+It is impossible to anticipate every question you may have or situation you might face so, in addition to this Code, Castle also has other resources that may be of help.
+These additional resources are listed throughout this Code.
 As always, Castle relies on you to use good judgment and to seek help when you need it.